BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 It's a really neat book.
 Especially for a Cyber/Cipher nerd like myself.
 Even if I'm not a particularly talented or well-versed cryptologist.

-It even has that musky, mildly sweet-organic deomposistion scent that books seem to develop over time.
+It even has that musky, mildly sweet-organic decomposition scent that books seem to develop over time.

 <small>I spent more time smelling it than I'd like to admit.</small>